ocelot-cloud/website/content/docs/overview/threat-model.md

 ### Miscellaneous

 * The owner of the Ocelot-Cloud installation is responsible for legal and regulatory compliance, such as privacy laws.
-* Ocelot-Cloud provides a self-signed wildcard certificate by default.
-While this certificate may be sufficient for private LAN networks, it is vulnerable to man-in-the-middle (MITM) attacks.
-For secure deployments, operators must upload or generate a trusted wildcard certificate.
+* Ocelot-Cloud comes with a default self-signed wildcard certificate.
+Although this might be suitable for trusted LAN environments, it is vulnerable to man-in-the-middle (MITM) attacks.
+To ensure security, operators must upload or generate a trusted wildcard certificate and keep it up to date.